jonathancraddock/isso-config/isso-debian-aptget.md

 ### Implement "Uncaught ReferenceError" workaround

+From what I've seen in various comments, this appears to be an issue with the Debian package.
 Copy the following javascript file into /var/www/html/js.

 ```shell
 $ mkdir /var/www/html/js